ruben-sprengel/personal-website/README.md

 - **Sponsoring:** You can also support the project with a small donation via the Ko-fi button.

 **Thank you for your support!** 🙏

+## Logo Notice / Disclaimer

+The logo for this project was generated with an AI tool.
+No manual or copyrighted works were used as direct templates.